Goga Sekulić

 Gordana Sekulić (Гордана Секулић; born 27 February 1977), better known as Goga Sekulić, is a Montenegrin-born Serbian singer.
+Since making her recording debut in 2000, she has released nine studio albums.
+Sekulić is best-known for her songs "Gaćice", "Sexy Biznismen", "Tvoje oči" (2004) and "Rekord sam oborila" (2014).

 Life and career

 Sekulić was born on 27 February 1977, in Pljevlja in today's Montenegro, but was raised in Belgrade.
+She studied economics and banking in business school.

-She graduated from the grad school of business.
-Sekulić made her recording debut with Ljubavnica, released under City Records in 2000.
-The album was followed by I lepša i bolja (2001), Opasno po život (2002) and Po zakonu (2003).
-In 2006, she released her fifth studio album Gaćice through Grand Production.
-It included popular hits like "Gaćice", "Tvoje oči" featuring Osman Hadžić and "Seksi biznismen".
-Gaćice was sold in 80,000 units.
-In May 2007, Sekulić became a contestant on the first celebrity season of Veliki Brat, where she placed 6th.
-She continued working with Grand on her succeeding album, Zlatna koka, in 2008, which circulated in 150,000 copies.
+Sekulić rose to prominence with the release of her debut album, Ljubavnica, under City Records in 2000.
+After signing for Grand Production, she gained more popularity with the release her albums Gaćice (2006) and Zlatna koka (2008), which circulated in 80,000 and 150,000 units, respectively.
+These albums produced her stand out songs like "Gaćice", "Tvoje oči" featuring Osman Hadžić and "Seksi biznismen".
+In 2007, Sekulić competed on the first celebrity season of Veliki Brat, where she placed 6th.

-In 2011, Sekulić released Ja sam probala sve under Gold Music.
-The album was sold in 10,000 copies.
-In April 2014, she participated on the Pink Music Festival with the song "Rekord sam oborila".
-Later that year, Sekulić released Ponovo rođena under City Records, which was sold in 50,000 copies.
-In May the following year, she returned to the Pink Music Festival with "Na tebe da ne liči", receiving the Sponsor Award.
+In 2010, she released Ja sam probala sve under Gold Music, which was sold in 10,000 copies.
+The album spawned her hit song "Muška lutka".
+Sekulić was a contestant on the 2014 Pink Music Festival with the entry "Rekord sam oborila".
+The song was later included to her eighth album Ponovo rođena, released under City Records.
+Ponovo rođena was sold in 50,000 copies.

 Public image

-In March 2004, Serbian Playboy misrepresented a female model on their cover as Goga Sekulić.
-She subsequently sued the magazine and eventually won the case.
-As a result of the lawsuit, Serbian Playboy lost their license and was charged with one million Serbian dinars in compensation, which was at the time described as the biggest compensation in the history of the Serbian judiciary.
+Sekulić sued Serbian Playboy magazine for misrepresenting a nude model on their March 2004 cover as her.
+Ultimately, Sekulić won the lawsuit and reportedly received one million Serbian dinars in compensation, which was described as the highest compensation in the history of the Serbian judiciary.

 In 2012, Sekulić was featured in the Guide to the Balkans series by Vice as a representative of the Serbian turbo-folk scene.
-She threatened to sue a local media outlet for their claim that "CNN has described her work negatively".
+Dissatisfied with her portrayal in the documentary, Sekulić threatened with defamation lawsuits.
 Her quote "Reći ću samo, vidimo se na sudu!"
 (All I am going to say is "See you in court!") has since become a popular internet meme.

-In September 2022, American artist Ashnikko cited "Seksi biznismen" as an inspiration for her then-upcoming album Weedkiller.
+In September 2022, American artist Ashnikko cited "Seksi biznismen" as an inspiration for her album Weedkiller.

 Personal life

 In May 2013, Sekulić married businessman Igor Ramović.
 Two months after their wedding, Ramović died from pancreatic cancer.

-Between 2016 and 2022, she was married to Serbian Brazilian jiu-jitsu competitor Uroš Domanović.
-Sekulić gave birth to their son Vasilij Andrej in late 2018.
+While married to Serbian Brazilian jiu-jitsu competitor, Uroš Domanović, she welcomed her son in 2018.
+Sekulić divorced from Damanović in 2022.